Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `instance_type` default set to t3.xlarge.
 Change if necessary.

+>[!NOTE]
-NOTE: Gen3 containers support the ARM64 architecture.
+>Gen3 containers support the ARM64 architecture.
 If you want to use ARM64 instances, you must change the instance type to one that supports ARM64.
 See [AWS documentation](https://aws.amazon.com/ec2/instance-types/) for a list of available instance types. `t4g.2xlarge` is a good choice for non-production deployments.
 If you build your own custom container images then make sure that they have support for ARM64.
 Otherwise, `t3a.*` is a good choice for instance types.

 `ec2_keyname` an existing Key Pair in EC2 for the workers for deployment.
 More keys can be added automatically if you specify them in $HOME/cloud-automation/files/authorized_keys/ops_team.

+>[!NOTE]
-**NOTE:** If the following variables are not in the file, just add them along with their values.
+>If the following variables are not in the file, just add them along with their values.

 `ha_squid` Set to true if you have a high availability squid proxy (see above).
 Default is false.